DAY 1 -PORT ST. LOUIS, FRANCE

 In Arles, capital of the Provence, join your Local Guide for a GUIDED CITY TOUR.
-See the church of St. Trophime, dating from the 12th century, and visit the ROMAN AMPHITHEATER.
-Still used today, the amphitheater dates to the 1st century, and was constructed to hold over 20,000 spectators.
-Vincent Van Gogh was inspired by the special light of the Provence and spent a very productive year in Arles.
+Visit the ROMAN AMPHITHEATER-stunning city.
+Attend a Painting Workshop to learn the style and techniques of Vincent van Gogh, was inspired by the special light of the Provence and spent a very productive year in Arles.

 A leisurely morning on board to relax and enjoy the passing scenery.
 After lunch, join your LOCAL GUIDE for a walk around the charming town of Viviers, which developed around its ROMANESQUE CATHEDRAL.
 The OLD TOWN has an appealing mix of Christian, Roman, and medieval influences.

 Lyon is France’s third-largest city and its gastronomic capital.
 Founded by the Romans in 43 BC, the city’s prosperity dates back to the 16th century and is due to commercial, industrial, and banking activities.
 Roman remains, many excellent museums, and much renaissance architecture delight visitors.
-You are joined by a LOCAL GUIDE as you survey the city from Fourvière Hill and explore the Old Town, a UNESCO World Heritage Site, with its maze of medieval alleyways and Place des Terreaux, a popular area with lively cafés, monuments, and the famous fountain often depicted on postcards.
+You are joined by a LOCAL GUIDE as you survey the city from Fourvière Hill and explore the Old Town, with its maze of medieval alleyways and Place des Terreaux, a popular area with lively cafés, monuments, and the famous fountain often depicted on postcards.
 Spend free time riding a bike through Lyon’s town squares, over bridges, and along the banks where the Rhône and Saône rivers meet.

 A leisurely day today to enjoy your final day on board.
 If you prefer to stay busy, a choice of optional excursions, including a visit to a Chardonnay wine cellar,or to the Castle of Cormatin is available.
-While sailing to Chalon-sur-Saône, enjoy an onboard CHEESE TASTING.
+While sailing to majestic Saône River, enjoy an onboard delicious CHEESE TASTING.